-Bell State Bank & Trust began 50 years ago as State Bank of Fargo.
+Bell Bank began 50 years ago as State Bank of Fargo.
 Now one of the country's largest privately owned banks, we still embrace a simple, yet powerful bottom line: "Happy Employees!
 Happy Customers!"

 With this as our mission, core values of family, unequaled service and giving back are at the heart of what we do.
 Employees and customers alike are treated like family, and Bell is recognized as a top place to work and to do business.
 We're a place where people matter, and results matter.
 That's the Bell difference.

 Pictured are (standing) Julie Snortland, Richard Solberg, (seated) Michael Solberg and Laura Snortland Fairfield.

 This unique program has empowered more than $8 million in giving.